UChicagoWebDev/course_materials/lecture_notes/week_5.md

   })
   .catch(failureCallback);
 ```

 --

-Another nice thing they do is return errors if they’re passed one
+Another nice thing they do is return errors if they’re passed one.
 So errors propagate down the chain the way they would down the stack and you can
-handle them once at the end
+handle them once at the end.

-## Here if any one of the functions fails you will hit the failureCallback
+Here if any one of the functions fails you will hit the failureCallback.
 ---

 # When do we get our value back out of the promise?